Italian Somaliland: Italian East Africa (1936–1941)

 Since the start of the colony, many Somali troops fought in the so-called Regio Corpo Truppe Coloniali.
 The soldiers were enrolled as Dubats, Zaptié and Bande irregolari.
 During World War II, these troops were regarded as a wing of the Italian Army's Infantry Division, as was the case in Libya and Eritrea.
 The Zaptié were considered the best: they provided a ceremonial escort for the Italian Viceroy (Governor) as well as the territorial police.
 There were already more than one thousand such soldiers in 1922.
 In 1941, in Italian Somaliland and Ethiopia, 2,186 Zaptìé plus an additional 500 recruits under training officially constituted a part of the Carabinieri.
 They were organised into a battalion commanded by Major Alfredo Serranti that defended Culqualber (Ethiopia) for three months until this military unit was destroyed by the Allies.
 After heavy fighting, all the Italian Carabinieri, including the Somali troops, received full military honors from the British.

-In 1935, there were over 50,000 Italians settlers living in Italian Somaliland, constituting 5% of the territory's population.
-Of those, 20,000 resided in Mogadishu (Mogadiscio), representing around 40% of the city's 50,000 residents.
+In 1935, there were over 50,000 Italian settlers living in Italian Somaliland, constituting 5% of the territory's population.
+Of those, 20,000 resided in Mogadishu (called officially in Italian language:Mogadiscio), representing around 40% of the city's 50,000 residents.
 Mogadishu was an administrative capital of Italian East Africa, and new buildings were erected in the Italian architectural tradition.
 Other Italian settler communities were concentrated in Jowhar, Adale (Itala), Janale, Jamame, and Kismayo.
 These figures do not include the more than 220,000 Italian soldiers stationed throughout Italian Somaliland during the Second Italo-Ethiopian War.